maxsitt/insect-detect-docs/README.md

 ## License

-The documentation website and its content is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License ([CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/)).
+This repository is licensed under the terms of the Creative Commons Attribution-ShareAlike 4.0 International License ([CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/)).

 ## Citation

-You can cite this project as:
+If you use resources from this repository, please cite our paper:

 ```
-Sittinger, M., Uhler, J., Pink, M. & Herz, A. (2023).
-Insect Detect: An open-source DIY camera trap
-for automated insect monitoring [Preprint]. bioRxiv. https://doi.org/10.1101/2023.12.05.570242
+Sittinger M, Uhler J, Pink M, Herz A (2024) Insect detect: An open-source DIY camera trap for automated insect monitoring.
+PLoS ONE 19(4): e0295474. https://doi.org/10.1371/journal.pone.0295474
 ```